-Meet our restoration team and find out more about the work they do to help bring our derelict waterways back to life.
+The restoration team works to help bring our amazing derelict waterways back to life.

-Over the next few months I will be looking to increase our volunteer participation and build capacity within the restoration movement to ensure that societies have the expertise to tackle complex projects and are sustainable into the future.
+I work to increase volunteer participation and build capacity within the restoration movement to ensure that societies have the expertise to tackle complex projects and are sustainable into the future.

-I'm fairly new to the team only joining in May 2018 and feel lucky to work with such passionate individuals whose efforts are not only reviving our waterways but contributing to improving the health of the nation and conserving our local heritage.
-Before joining the restoration team I worked as a volunteer team leader for two years and coordinated the activities of volunteers along the canal in both Manchester and Yorkshire.
+I am new to the Canal & River Trust and joined the team in January 2020.
+It is exciting to work with such passionate individuals whose efforts are not only reviving our waterways but contributing to improving the health of the nation and conserving our local heritage.

 Before joining, I have gained a broad amount of experience within environmental education, project coordination, science communication and volunteer management working within wildlife conservation charities and volunteer organisations.

 Jodie Weathers is currently on maternity leave and will be returning to the role in February 2021.

 Last date edited: 17 February 2020